Tuna-on-a-bagel/synthData/README.md

 **_split_**:
 A float parameter within the object classification block that allows you to define the percentage of renders that each class should observe.
 NOTE: The sum of splits across all classes for a single object must equal 1.
 Example, if an object has one class, the split should be 1.0.
 If an object has two classes, the splits could be 0.8 and 0.2 etc.

+**_collection_**:
+A group of objects in the object ID viewer panel.
+Typically used for organization but can also be used to parse objects within blender to apply some logic to.